 Contact the QualityNet Help Desk for help with:

-- General CMS PQRS & eRx information
+- General CMS PQRS information

-- PQRS Portal password issues
+- Portal password issues

 - PQRS/eRx feedback report availability and access

-- PQRS-IACS registration questions
+- PQRS-IACS registration questions and login issues

 Monday – Friday; 7:00 a.m.–7:00 p.m.
-CST
+Central Time (CT)

-Visit our Frequently Asked Questions by scrolling to the "Related Links" section of this page and click on the "Physician Quality Reporting System FAQ" link.
-There you will be able to enter keywords in the search box to find answers on How do I get started or any other area of the program you may have questions about.
+Visit our Physician Quality Reporting System FAQ page and enter keywords in the search box to find answers on "How do I get started" or any other area of the program on which you may have questions.